Tauheedul Islam Girls' High School: Student dress and personal behaviour

 As of September 2013 10% of the school's sixth form students wear niqabs.
 In the same month, the Sunday Times published a headline stating that girls were forced to wear hijabs outside of school.
 In response, Mufti Hamid Patel, the principal, said that "It is totally incorrect to say that pupils are 'forced' to wear hijab outside of school."

 On 17 August 2014, the Sunday Times published an article describing a 'remarkable transformation at the Tauheedul Islam Girls School' and listed a number of changes the school had made.
-These included: stricter vetting policies for external speakers, girls no longer being required to wear hijabs (if they didn't want to) and inviting a range of speakers from all faiths to address its pupils.
+These included stricter vetting policies for external speakers, girls no longer being required to wear hijabs, and inviting a range of speakers from all faiths to address its pupils.

 Awards and nominations

 In January 2014, the school was nominated for the Services to Education award at the British Muslim Awards.